AwalaApp/specs/rs000-core.md

 Decoupling the two nodes in the connection makes it possible to transport the data using alternative methods when the network unavailable.
 For example, in places where [sneakernets](https://en.wikipedia.org/wiki/Sneakernet) are used to consume foreign content, people could also use it to connect their applications to the Internet if those applications were tolerant to large RTTs.

-Relaynet makes it easy to build distributed systems using asynchronous messaging in such a way that data can be securely transported on alternative media (e.g., sneakernets) when a conventional computer network is unavailable.
+Awala makes it easy to build distributed systems using asynchronous messaging in such a way that data can be securely transported on alternative media (e.g., sneakernets) when a conventional computer network is unavailable.
 The result is a [delay-tolerant](https://en.wikipedia.org/wiki/Delay-tolerant_networking), [overlay](https://en.wikipedia.org/wiki/Overlay_network) network with [onion routing](https://en.wikipedia.org/wiki/Onion_routing).

 Asynchronous messaging also happens to be a better integration style, for reasons that Hohpe and Woolf eloquently summarize in [Enterprise Integration Patterns](https://en.wikipedia.org/wiki/Enterprise_Integration_Patterns) (page 54):